Municipal Development Plan Review

 will the survey be available at the 2 info sessions?

-Cecilia asked 4 months ago
+Cecilia asked over 1 year ago

 Yes there will be printed copies of the survey at the Information Sessions.
 We will also have a QR code that you can scan to take the survey digitally if you prefer.